A monotone scheme for high-dimensional fully nonlinear PDEs: Numerical examples

-\end{eg} The true solution is $u(t,x)=\sin(t+\sum_{i=1}^dx_i)$ again.
-As explained in Section \ref{sect-MC}, in this paper we want to focus on the discretization error and simulation error, so we rule out the regression error and test our algorithm by using the following perfect set of basis functions: \beaa 1, \q x, \q \sin(T+x_1+...+x_d),\q \cos(T+x_1+...+x_d). \eeaa To test the result, we fix $T=0.2$ and $x_0=\{1,2,...,12\},$ which implies that the true solution is $\sin(78)=0.513978$.
-Assuming that we repeat K identical and independent tests, and we sample L paths in each test.
-Denoting the average of the results in K tests by Avg(Ans.), and the variance of this average by Var(Avg.), we can obtain the results in the table and figure in Figure \ref{Fig.d12 sigma1_2}, where we conducte fewer tests for larger L, because the results are stable enough to draw our conclusion.
+The true solution is again $u=\SIN$.
+As explained in Section~\ref{sect-further}, in this paper we want to focus on the discretization error and simulation error, so we rule out the regression error and test our algorithm by using the following perfect set of basis functions:

-It can be seen from Figure \ref{Fig.d12 sigma1_2} that the error shrinks slightly slower than O(h), which is due to the simulation error.
-Hence we want to explore the influence of simulation error by using all the parameters as above but fixing $n=40$, $K=2,d=12$, $T=0.2, n=40,~\underline{\sigma}=1,~\overline{\sigma}=\sqrt{2}$. we increase $L,$ the number of paths sampled, to see how the error reduces in Figure \ref{d12N40increasingL}.
+To test the result, we fix $T=0.2$ and $x_0=\{1,2,\ldots,12\}$, which implies that the true solution is $\sin(78)=0.513978$.
+As the nonlinear term is diagonal, under the same framework as in Example~\ref {3dFiniteExample}, we take $p:=\min\{1/3, 1/(1+d(\Lambda-1))\} =1/13$, $\sigma_0:=I_d$, which also satisfy the monotonicity condition Assumption~\ref{assum-mon}.
+Assuming that we repeat $K$ identical and independent tests, and we sample $L$ paths in each test.
+We do not use $L=O(N^3)$ in this example and the ones following, since it's usually not necessary in practice.
+The results are reported in Figure~\ref {Figd12sigma12}, where we conduct fewer tests for larger $L$, because the results are stable enough to draw our conclusion.

-While the variance and error decrease with more paths sampled, the cost in time increases linearly with respect to $L$ from 8 seconds to 1400 seconds in Figure \ref{d12N40increasingL}.
+It can be seen from Figure~\ref{Figd12sigma12} that the error shrinks slightly slower than $O(h)$, which is due to the simulation error.
+Hence we want to explore the influence of simulation error by using all the parameters as above but fixing $n=40$, $K=2$, $d=12$, $T=0.2$, $n=40$, $\unde {\sigma}=1$, $\bar{\sigma}=\sqrt{2}$.
+We increase the sample size $L$ to see how the error reduces in Figure~\ref{d12N40increasingL}.
+While the variance and error decrease with more paths sampled, the cost in time increases linearly with respect to $L$ from 8 seconds to 1400 seconds in Figure~\ref{d12N40increasingL}.

 We have seen that our scheme converges to the true classical solution if it exists.
 Meanwhile, if the PDE only has a unique viscosity solution, our scheme can render a converging result as well.